-However, Sheriff Clerks will also deal with all aspects of work within the Court, including simple debt actions, minor criminal offences, complex civil cases and serious criminal offences heard before a Sheriff and Jury.
+Sheriff Clerk Legal jobs can be extremely varied and the scope of the role largely depends on the size of the Scottish Court.
+Sheriff Clerks are responsible for the efficient day-to-day running of the court, including programming court business.
+However, Sheriff Clerks will also deal with all aspects of work within the court, including simple debt actions, minor criminal offences, complex civil cases and serious criminal offences heard before a sheriff and Jury.

-In a role where no two days are the same, Sheriff Clerks need to enjoy variety in their everyday role, be motivated by a challenge and be committed to delivering a high level of customer service.
+In a role where no two days are the same, they need to enjoy variety in their everyday role, be motivated by a challenge and be committed to delivering a high level of customer service.

-Sheriff Clerks also need to be comfortable with using new technologies and software, have excellent interpersonal skills and be able to relate to all types of people.
-Having leadership skills, an open mind and an interested in the law are also desirable traits.
+They also need to be comfortable with using new technologies and software, have excellent interpersonal skills and be able to relate to all types of people.
+Having leadership skills, an open mind and interested in the law are also desirable traits.

-Sheriff Clerks can expect to work between 35 – 45 hours per week, Monday to Friday.
-Standard working hours for Sheriff Clerk jobs are 9am to 5.30pm with much of this time split between the office and court – although this will vary week to week and case by case.
+The expected working hours for a Sheriff Clerk would be between 35 – 45 hours per week, Monday to Friday.
+Standard working hours are 9am to 5.30pm with much of this time split between the office and court – although this will vary week to week and case by case.

 Becoming a Sheriff Clerk is a great career move and can suit a range of people.
-While Sheriff Clerks possess specialised knowledge, there is no minimum entry requirement to become a Sheriff Clerk, although a degree does make oneself more marketable and hireable.
+While Clerks possess specialised knowledge, there is no minimum entry requirement, although a degree does make oneself more marketable and hireable.
 Graduates will often join as part of a fast-track scheme to where they start as a Sheriff Clerk’s Deputy.

-Once a part of the Scottish Court Service, the career path for Sheriff Clerks is very structured with appropriate training and development programmes offered internally and externally.
-The majority of Sheriff Clerks stay within the Scottish Court Service and develop a long-term career by moving into Senior Sheriff Clerk position or, with relevant experience, move into another business function within the Courts.
+Once a part of the Scottish Court Service, the career path is very structured with appropriate training and development programmes offered internally and externally.
+The majority stay within the Scottish Court Service and develop a long-term career by moving into Senior Sheriff Clerk position or, with relevant experience, move into another business function within the Courts.